-We’re all challenged to find new Covid-friendly ways to celebrate the holidays this year.
-You’re not alone in being bummed that this year may lack your favorite traditions (and favorite people).
+We’re all challenged to find new ways to celebrate the holidays.
+You’re not alone in being bummed that holidays these days may lack your favorite traditions (and favorite people).
 But with change comes an opportunity to focus on what we do have.

 Practicing gratitude is simply taking time to reflect upon what you’re grateful for.